Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 # Udacity Control and Trajectory Tracking for Autonomous Vehicle

+### The code
+Find the code used exists separtly as named main.cpp , pid_controller.cpp and pid_controller.h.
+it is possible to take those codes content to copy in Udacity workspace instead of exist codes and run or follow installation method to have same results

 ### Installation

 Run the following commands to install the starter code in the Udacity Workspace: